 The Compensation Committee generally has the discretion to make awards under the Annual Incentive Plan ("AIP") and the 2019 Long-Term Stock Incentive Plan (and, prior to our 2019 Annual Meeting, our 2009 Long-Term Stock Incentive Plan) (the "LTSIP") to our executive officers, including the NEOs.
-In addition, under the AIP and the LTSIP, the Compensation Committee retains the authority to provide for adjustments to the financial measures utilized for annual and long-term incentive awards, such as excluding the impact of gains or losses on the sale of assets, the effects of changes in accounting principles or the application thereof, or unusual or non-recurring items, including the impact of significant differences from the assumptions contained in the financial budget upon which the applicable performance targets were established.
-Any such adjustments to financial measures would be intended to better reflect an NEOs' actual performance, align award payments with decisions that support the Company's long-term financial plan and strategies, avoid unintended inflation or deflation of awards due to unusual or non-recurring items during the performance period, and emphasize the Company's preference for long-term, sustainable
+In addition, under the AIP and the LTSIP, the Compensation Committee retains the authority to provide for adjustments to the financial measures utilized for annual and long-term incentive awards, such as excluding the impact of gains or losses on the sale of assets, the effects of changes in accounting principles or the application thereof, or unusual or involved in decisions of the Compensation Committee affecting the compensation of our executive officers.
+The Compensation Committee typically meets in executive session after each of its regularly scheduled meetings to discuss executive compensation and make decisions.

+non-recurring items, including the impact of significant differences from the assumptions contained in the financial budget upon which the applicable performance targets were established.
+Any such adjustments to financial measures would be intended to better reflect an NEOs' actual performance, align award payments with decisions that support the Company's long-term financial plan and strategies, avoid unintended inflation or deflation of awards due to unusual or non-recurring items during the performance period, and emphasize the Company's preference for long-term, sustainable growth.